DataDog/libdatadog/docs/RFCs/0002-crashtracker-user-visable-log.md

   Allows for extensibility to support different stack trace formats.
   The format described below is identfied using the string "CrashTrackerV1"
 - `frames`:
-  An array of `StackFrame`, described below
+  An array of `StackFrame`, described below.
+  Note that each inlined function gets its own stack frame in this schema.

 #### StackFrame